travis-ci/docs-travis-ci-com/user/languages/ruby.md

 - JRuby 1.7.9 in Ruby 1.8 mode
 - JRuby 1.7.9 in Ruby 1.9 mode
 - Ruby Enterprise Edition 1.8.7 2012.02

+Other Rubies are available for installation in binary format too.
+Note that these will currently be download and installed when manually, but as they're pre-compiled this usually takes just a few seconds.

+- MRI 2.1.1
 - Ruby (latest master)
 - JRuby (latest master)

-Ruby and JRuby master are rebuilt automatically every six hours.
-These and a couple more Rubies are available for automatic download via
+Ruby and JRuby master are rebuilt automatically in irregular intervals.
+These and a few more Rubies are available for automatic download via
 <https://rubies.travis-ci.org>.

 The same service also provides Ruby Enterprise Edition 1.8.7 2011.12.